willnorris/willnorris.com/src/_wiki/macos.md

 ---
-title: OS X Workstation
+title: macOS Workstation
 ---

-# Setting up OS X #

 ## Host Configuration ##

-Set the Computer Name in the OS X Sharing Preference Pane.
+Set the Computer Name in the macOS Sharing Preference Pane.
 If necessary, also configure a custom hostname by adding the following to `/etc/hostconfig`:

 ``` sh